Robinpig/Note/docs/CS/Distributed/Raft.md

 In Raft, the leader handles inconsistencies by forcing the followers’ logs to duplicate its own.
 This means that conflicting entries in follower logs will be overwritten with entries from the leader’s log.
-Section 5.4 will show that this is safe when coupled with one more restriction.

 To bring a follower’s log into consistency with its own, the leader must find the latest log entry where the two logs agree, delete any entries in the follower’s log after that point, and send the follower all of the leader’s entries after that point.
 All of these actions happen in response to the consistency check performed by AppendEntries RPCs.